SergeyBerdnikovich/BookStore/README.md

 ### Target readme file (Template) is located inside [README_TEMPLATE.md](README_TEMPLATE.md)
 After creating the skeleton it will become the project's README.md file

+Baseline requirements:
+   fill the 2 jsons in db folder according your service: tablesDataHandling.json ==> write inside which tables' data is irrelevant for local environments tableConnections.json ==> write which one from the main entities you are referencing in your table